 One of the best things you can do for your beehives is to plant a variety of bee-friendly plants in their foraging area.
-Keep in mind that honey bees are attracted to blue, white, yellow, and purple blossoms.
-You should also make a point of providing plants that bloom at different times during the spring and summer to accommodate the diverse species of pollinators in your area.
+Keep in mind that most honey bees are attracted to blue, white, yellow, and purple blossoms.
+You should also provide plants that bloom at different times during the spring and summer to accommodate the diverse species of pollinators in your area.

-Honey bees see light and color differently than we do.
+Bees see light and color differently than we do.
 As a result, purple is one of the most attractive colors to a honey bee.
-Combine the flower color with the abundance of nectar, and it’s no wonder why lavender is one of the top plants that help honey production.
-Lavender typically blooms in June and July, providing your honey bees with a wonderful early- to mid-summer treat.
-This isn’t the only way lavender can help your hives, though—it also makes an effective natural treatment against Varroa mites, which dislike the flower’s smell.
+Combine the flower color with the abundance of nectar, and it’s no wonder why lavender is one of the top bee-friendly plants that help honey production.
+Additionally, the aromatic foliage of lavender is known to attract bees.

 The bright yellow petals of goldenrod flowers also make an attractive target for foraging honey bees.
 While these flowers don’t produce much nectar early in the season, they hit their prime between late July and September.
 This makes them perfect for foraging later in the season as your colonies prepare for winter.

 Goldenrod is one of the best flowers for a late summer garden, and it grows easily without a lot of maintenance.
 Goldenrod honey is one of the darkest forms of honey and has a strong, sweet odor.

 Coneflowers come in various colors, making them ideal for adding even more diversity to your bees’ foraging grounds.
 These pale purple coneflowers have a shorter blooming period lasting only about three weeks during June and July.
 The other varieties last longer, blooming from July to October.
 Like goldenrod flowers, coneflowers are beneficial later in the season as the bees prepare their hives for winter.